TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 * UI 2.0 - See Discord for details

-* Re-scalable frames by dragging corner - NOT RESIZABLE, just scaling by dragging larger/smaller.

 * Occasionally GRM's window is appearing when a player is logging out, the ban attachment.
 That should not happen.
 This seems to be happening in Classic Vanilla, mainly.

 * Make a video guide for the macro tool